Read This First

 Prompt 3: Write up a simple and coherent explanation of your overfitting example above in an article intended for high school students.

-The central claim is this: In summary, overfitting happens when a model is too complex and captures the noise in the training data, making it perform poorly on new data.
+In plain terms: In summary, overfitting happens when a model is too complex and captures the noise in the training data, making it perform poorly on new data.

 First, you try a simple line (linear regression) to see if it can describe the relationship between fertilizer and crop yield.
 However, the line doesn’t fit well—it doesn’t capture the ups and downs in your data.